Get Inspired This Holiday Season with These Mostly Free Gift Ideas

 Take a moment to reflect—why do we give?
 When we asked ourselves this question, our answers were overwhelmingly clear: to connect with a loved one, to show we care, to bring happiness to others, and to deepen our relationships.

-When we reflect on how to translate these intentions into gifts, it becomes clear that giving doesn’t always have to be synonymous with spending.
-Sometimes those gifts that cost nothing and can’t be bought in the store can have the most impact.
+When we consider how to translate these intentions into gifts, it becomes clear that giving doesn’t always have to be synonymous with breaking the bank.
+Sometimes the most treasured gifts are those that cost nothing and can’t be bought in the store.

 Here we share some of our favorite gift ideas, most of which cost nothing but your time and love.

 We all have special talents we can tap into to make a meaningful gift.
 Some are obvious—painting, drawing, knitting, crafting, cooking—while others are a bit more subtle—gardening, organizing, and so on.
 And in the age of DIY, there are endless ideas to recycle what you have around the house into beautiful gifts.
 Here are a few ideas to get you started.

 - Draw (or paint, or write, or knit, or…) something that you know will make them smile.

 - Make your own DIY spice blends from the spices in your cupboard.

 - Make a homemade facial mask.